jphein/duo/README.md

    * NOTE: EasyUO is probably considered by EA an UNAUTHORIZED 3rd party program.
 Use only on servers that allow it.
 * node.js [[https://nodejs.org/dist/v10.16.3/node-v10.16.3-x86.msi]]
 * nircmd.exe [[https://www.nirsoft.net/utils/nircmd.zip]]
+  * Download and extract into ~/Desktop/duo
 * WSL - Windows Subsystem for Linux [[https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6]]
   * Open PowerShell as Administrator and run:
    * Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
   * Restart your computer when prompted.
+* Run Ubuntu Terminal, and create a user with same name as your windows user.
 * curl (sudo apt get install curl)
 * jq (sudo apt get install jq)